spcourse/sp1/modules/monopoly/en/two player/10 Twoplayers.md

 ## Assignment 3: Realistic addition: two players

 In real life Monopoly is played by two players.
-Part of this assignment is first evaluating what the advantage is of the starting player and subsequently study how to repair the disadvantage player two has.
+The player that starts first has an advantage, since they will have a bigger chance of moving to a spot that has not been purchased yet.
+The first part of this assignment is evaluating what the advantage is of the starting player and subsequently study how to repair the disadvantage player two has.

 ![](Balans.png){:.inline}{: style="width:35%"}

-Note: We're going to edit the code from assignment 1 and 2.
+> We're going to edit the code from assignment 1 and 2.
 To make sure a working copy of that code is stored, we'll make a new file.
 Create a file called `monopoly_realistic.py` and copy the code we've written up til now into the new file and continue with this new file.

 #### [part 3a] advantage of player 1

-First add a second player to your simulation, let both players start with 1500 euros of starting money and determine the difference in number of properties between both players the moment all streets have been bought up.
-This difference will differ each game.
+First, add a second player to your simulation.
+Let both players start with 1500 euros of starting money and determine the difference in the number of properties both players own when all streets have been bought up.
+This difference will be different each game.
 That's why you should simulate 10000 games, so you can make an accurate estimation of the average difference.
 You'll see that player 1 does indeed have a small advantage over player 2.

 The goal is to figure out the difference by simulating a large amount of games:
 {: .language-python}
     Monopoly simulator: two players, 1500 euro starting money, 10000 games On average player 1 has X.XX more streets in their possession when all streets have been bought